Sexual Assault Lawsuits

 Sexual harassment is a crime when it is frequent or severe, when it creates a hostile or offensive work environment, and/or when it results in the victim being demoted or having to leave the place of employment.
 Examples may include:

-- A supervisor or person in authority requests sex, or a sexual relationship, in exchange for job favors like promotions or raises, or in exchange for allowing the person to continue working
+- A supervisor or person in authority requests sex, or a sexual relationship, in exchange for employment favors such as promotions or raises, or in exchange for allowing the person to continue working

 - A co-worker, client, or customer engages in harassing comments and behaviors